Tick Identification

 Blacklegged Tick

-The Blacklegged Tick, often called the “deer tick”, is a tick of major public health importance for Lyme Disease in Virginia and the Eastern U.S. The male ticks are dark brown or black in color and resemble a small watermelon seed.
+The Blacklegged tick, also called the deer tick, is a tick of major public health importance for spreading Lyme Disease in Virginia and the Eastern U.S. The male ticks are dark brown or black in color and resemble a small watermelon seed.
 The females are red-brown behind their black scutum (shield) that is just behind their head (on the tick’s back).

 Illustration of Lone Star Tick life cycle